angeneris/ML-Model-for-Customer-Retention/README.md

 # ML Model for Customer Retention

-In this project, I will find the best model to assist Beta Bank in promoting more customer retention.
+In this project, I find a suitable machine learning mdoel to assist Beta Bank in promoting more customer retention.
 Beta Bank already has a strong dataset with each observation being of one customer.
-The features of the dataset are all the key identifying characteristics of each customer and the target is 'Exited' - whether or not the customer has left.
+The features of the dataset are all the key identifying characteristics of each customer and the target is 'Exited' - whether or not the customer has left the bank.

 ## DATASET OVERVIEW

 **Original Dataset:** <br>
 ![image](https://github.com/user-attachments/assets/911c320f-4e01-4bba-b6e0-8cf696749037)
-First feature is cut off-RowNumber
+First feature 'RowNumber' is cut off

 **Features** <br>
 There are many irrelevant features in this dataset that were removed before training the models

 **Target**<br>
 Exited — сustomer has left<br>
 0 = NO <br>
 1 = YES